 In order to get started with the fundamentals, we have compiled a list of essential components that go on to make a robust and reliable BI system.

 1. Data warehousing:

-Oracle, Microsoft, IBM and SAP and Amazon AWS inscribe their names as the leaders in database management systems.
-The prime benefit of using a data warehouse is the ability to analyse data from multiple resources.
+Oracle, Microsoft, IBM and SAP, and Amazon AWS inscribe their names as the leaders in database management systems.
+The prime benefit of using a data warehouse is the ability to analyze data from multiple resources.
 That’s why a data warehouse is employed to do the analytical work for the company’s huge volume and veracity of the data.

 2. Big data:

-- Improved Efficiency – Hadoop is much more effective as it provides business houses how to utilise data quickly and also provides an analytical insight.
-In fact, this is much faster than the old, traditional ETL tools which were time-consuming and hence, they needed time for loading the data from source to target BI system.
+- Improved Efficiency – Hadoop is much more effective as it provides business houses with how to utilize data quickly and also provides an analytical insight.
+In fact, this is much faster than the old, traditional ETL tools which were time-consuming, and hence, they needed time for loading the data from the source to the target BI system.
 Such modern-day business analytics tools increase the efficiency of a company and help them to arrive at a data-backed decision quickly.

 3. Web Scraping:

 With web scraping, the process of extraction of targeted data becomes easier.
 As a result, the subsequent steps of meaningful processing and analysis and BI generation becomes smoother and much more efficient.
 With its ability to crawl both unstructured data and social media content, you can cast a wide net in driving the efficacy of your BI systems.

 You can listen to what people are saying about your brand, fine-tune your reputation management, improve your online persona, and devise and deploy strategic marketing campaigns that carry a higher likelihood of successful conversions for your business.
 Diverse applications can emerge from web scraping – aggregator services, classifieds services, comparison sites, marketers, finance teams, and business analysts – all find it highly effective to utilize the value proposition of web scraping and data mining to add the necessary edge to their business.

 4. Business intelligence dashboard: